CircleCI-Public/aws-ecr-orb/README.md

           # set this to true to create the repository if it does not already exist, defaults to "false"
           create-repo: true

+          # set this to true to scan the created repository for CVEs on push, defaults to "true"
+          repo-scan-on-push: true

           # ECR image tags (comma-separated string), defaults to "latest"
           tag: latest,myECRRepoTag